-Bruce Addison is in his 10th year as head coach of the Plymouth State softball program in 2012-13.
-The Panthers have been solid contenders in New England and the Little East Conference under Addison, earning ECAC post-season berths two of the past three years during some of the most successful seasons in school history.
+Bruce Addison is in his 11th year as head coach of the Plymouth State softball program in 2014.
+The Panthers have been solid contenders in New England and the Little East Conference under Addison, earning three ECAC post-season berths from 2008-12 during some of the most successful seasons in school history.

 Addison came to Plymouth State in 2004 after serving six years as head coach at Bow High School (N.H.).
 He led Bow to a 77-37 record in six seasons, qualifying for the NHIAA playoffs all six years.
 He was also an assistant varsity coach for one season each at Merrimack Valley High School in Penacook, N.H., and Hopkinton (N.H.)
 High School.